-(312) 413-5557; lvheumen@uic.edu Graduate College status: None Research interests: Intersection of aging and disability with a focus on supports that contribute to aging well; meaningful engagement of adults with intellectual disabilities in the research process by means of inclusive and accessible research methods
+(312) 413-5557; lvheumen@uic.edu

+Research interests: Intersection of aging and disability with a focus on supports that contribute to aging well; meaningful engagement of adults with intellectual disabilities in the research process by means of inclusive and accessible research methods

-DHD Graduate Course Descriptions AY 2020-2021
+DHD Graduate Course Descriptions AY 2021-2022

 DHD 401.
-Foundations of Disability and Human Development (4 CH)
+Disability, Human Development, and Community Participation (3 CH)

-Fall & Spring, Online
+Fall & Spring, Asynchronous.
 Surveys foundational concepts and issues in disability studies and human development.
-Students will develop a framework for understanding disability from a multidisciplinary perspective.
+Students will develop a framework for understanding disability from a multi-disciplinary perspective.
 4 graduate hours.
-Taught online.